elokapina/middleman/README.md

 Features:

-* Management room to receive messages to the bot
+* Messages to bot are relayed to management room
-* Replies to messages by replying to them with a `!reply` command and the intended reply
+* Management room users can reply by replying to the messages prefixing with `!reply`
 * Sender messages can be configured as anonymous
+* Configurable welcome message when bot is invited to a room

 ## Running